 The programme brings together international students with Finnish students or local South Karelian families.
 The aim is to help foreign students to learn more about the Finnish culture and everyday life.
 In return, international students give the host families a greater understanding and appreciation of other cultures.

 Meet a Local Family Programme is voluntary, which means that host families and international students decide themselves how often they meet and what they do together.
 You may meet once a month or even every week.
 You may for example cook together, go swimming, skiing or to see a basketball game – it is entirely up to you and the family.

 International degree and exchange students coming to LUT University or to LAB University of Applied Sciences for the autumn semester / academic year have a chance to participate in the Meet a Local Family Programme.
-The application period is once a year, each autumn in September.
+The application period is once a year, each autumn in August/September.
 Fill in the application form and return it online.
 Application form can be found here.
-(Please note, that the programme is cancelled in autumn 2020 because of COVID-19 situation!)
+Please note, that the programme is postponed and working only in concise mode from late 2021 to summer 2022 because of COVID-19 situation.

-The programme is coordinated by LUT University and LAB University of Applied Sciences, Finnish Student Health Services (FSHS/YTHS) and University and college chaplaincy of the Lappeenranta Evangelical Lutheran parishes.
+The programme is coordinated by LUT University and LAB University of Applied Sciences and conducted in cooperation with Finnish Student Health Services (FSHS/YTHS) and Campus Chaplains of the Lappeenranta Evangelical Lutheran parishes.